Unthrottled/blog/about.md

 However, that is just half of the equation.
 Keeping a positive outlook on life, being great to others, and not letting negative stress overwhelm you is the other half.
 I am always facing forward, only looking back to help others with things I have done, so they can do it better.

-When building software, sometimes it takes the longest amount of time to find the tiniest bug.
 Hopefully I can provide someone tweezers!

 \-Alex Simons